daevlin/Zero2Auto_homework/README.md

 After the BP is hit, we can start up ProcessHacker once again.

+Why did it inject into svchost.exe?
+There was no strings visible with that in the second stage binary.
-One of the strings in the second stage are encrypted with
+The reason is one of the string in the second stage is obfuscated with this:
 ```
 rol dl,4
 xor dl,A2                               |